thatdecade/Multiple-USB-RGB-Power-Lighting/README.md

 2. Take the USB cable you want to configure and plug it into your power block.
 3. Wait 5 seconds (or just wait for the animation to complete)
 4. Rapidly unplug and plug the cable in four times, ending with the USB plugged in.
+    1. You must complete this four times, before the spinning animation ends.
-    1. If you do it right, the animations will stop and you will see a steady light.
+    2. If you do it right, the animations will stop and you will see a steady light.
-    2. If you mess up, wait 5 seconds before trying again.
+    3. If you mess up, wait 5 seconds before trying again.
 5. Slowly rotate the potentiometer to select the color.
 6. Unplug the USB cable to save the color selection.